What have you found to be the best homeschool time management tips for your family?

 Children can help slap together a lunchtime sandwich, stir oatmeal for breakfast, and do a host of other culinary responsibilities.

-Even preschoolers can feel empowered to help mommy pick out and wash fruits or vegetables (with perhaps a towel or mat below to catch the water!).
+In addition, even preschoolers can feel empowered to help mommy pick out and wash fruits or vegetables.

 Ideas and suggestions abound on making household chores an integral part of your home economics course!

 Check out this free printable on Pinterest for a simple chore chart to get you started.

 6. Organize your household storage around your children’s abilities.

 Try seeing the world from your children’s eyes.
 Can you move things around so your kids can reach them easily, without having to ask you?

 For example, one homeschool mom has rearranged her kitchen with the main dishes in a lower cabinet, so her children can reach them without stepladders.

 7. Let older children teach, play and read with younger siblings.

 This is one of the best-kept secrets of homeschooling, and one that homeschool pioneers Dorothy and Raymond Moore put to good use.